Location depends on your discussion section.

 Here are some past exams, with solutions.

 If you have a conflict with the final exam time, please consult the university policy on final exams.
 Based on that, if you think your situation qualifies you to take the conflict exam, please fill out this webform no later than Monday, December 9.
-The main conflict exam will be held at a time to be announced.
+The main conflict exam will be held Friday, December 13 from 7–10pm.

 The usual tutoring and office hours continue up to and including Wednesday, Dec 11.
 After that, there is: